Dissem/Simple-MsgPack/README.md

 For most cases you might be better off using `org.msgpack:msgpack`, but I found that I needed something that generically represents the internal structure of the data.

-msgpack uses Semantic Versioning, meaning as long as the major version doesn't change, nothing should break if you update.
+_Simple MessagePack_ uses Semantic Versioning, meaning as long as the major version doesn't change, nothing should break if you update.
 Be aware though that this doesn't necessarily applies for SNAPSHOT builds and the development branch.